BillyDotWS/karaoke-heaven/README.md

 * Website Events: /events/website

 Discord command list:
-* eval --- Run a piece of code from Discord
-* help --- View all bot commands
-* history --- Fetch punishment history
-* info --- View information about the bot
-* modping --- Ping moderators about an issue/question
-* punish --- Enforce rules on the discord
-* support --- Get help from the staff
-* test --- Testing testing 123
-* unpunish --- Revoke a punishment
+Command | Description
+eval | Run a piece of code from Discord help | View all bot commands history | Fetch punishment history info | View information about the bot modping | Ping moderators about an issue/question punish | Enforce rules on the discord support | Get help from the staff test | Testing testing 123 unpunish | Revoke a punishment
 </p>